expo/turtle-cli-example/README.md

 ### Upgrading your app

-When you upgrade the Expo SDK version in your app, you should also modify the following section in `.circleci/config.yml` and update the `turtle-cli` version to the latest (the update is required to get a support for the new Expo SDK version!):
+When you upgrade the Expo SDK version in your app, you should also modify the following section in `.circleci/config.yml` and update the `turtle-cli` version to the latest (the update is required to get the support for the new Expo SDK version!):
 ```yaml
 android:
   # WARNING: medium (default) seems not to be enough for Turtle